GDGCVITBHOPAL/Portfolio-Generator/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+Creating an Issue

+1. Try to give a thorough description of issue so that it can be easily understood
+2. Try providing scshots or ways to reproduce the errors if possible

+Working on an Issue

+1. Try to get the issue assined to you before working to avoid multiple people working on same issue

 ## Points System💻

 We decided to come up with a point system for all of our repositories under GDSC, VIT Bhopal and here's how it looks.